I write from the middle of things, where memory lingers like dust in corners, and healing is still in progress.

 Shantey Moabelo

 I started writing the first time I moved away from home, to a new city, for varsity.
-It was my first authentic taste of freedom.
+It was my first real taste of freedom.
 I thought I had left the fragments behind, but they followed me.
 Etched into memory.
 Packed into my luggage.
 Imprinted onto my skin.

 The things I carried were heavy, but I didn’t know how to speak about them.
 I had never been taught.
 In our house, pain had no language.
 It was a silent communication.
 So I remained quiet, unable to name the sadness, the depression, the anger, the resentment.